SoftUni-Internal/interactive-content/EN/05-Reflection-and-Annotations/03-Constructors-Fields-Methods.md

-getEmail will return class java.lang.String getName will return class java.lang.String getWebAddress will return class java.lang.String getZip will return class int setEmail and will set field of class java.lang.String setName and will set field of class java.lang.String setWebAddress and will set field of class java.lang.String setZip and will set field of class int
+getEmail will return class java.lang.String getName will return class java.lang.String getWebAddress will return class java.lang.String getZip will return int setEmail and will set field of class java.lang.String setName and will set field of class java.lang.String setWebAddress and will set field of class java.lang.String setZip and will set field of int
 ```
 [/output]
 [/test]